collins-m/privateCloudWIP/docs/proposal/proposal.md

 The main function that the project will provide is that of a storage solution that is not bound by location or by the storage capacity of the users' hard-drives.
 Using asymmetrical cryptography, we also plan to achieve a truly private cloud experience for the users.

 These users may be anybody; We plan to include an installation guide with the project, thus allowing anybody to set up the application on their machine.
 This will give full privacy and autonomy over one's data to anyone who can spare the time to set it up.
-We are marketing the project towards DCU as a whole as it may be easily white-labelled under DCU, and thus the users would be DCU students and faculty members, or whoever DCU would deem a user under their advisement.
+We are marketing the project towards DCU as a whole as it may be easily white-labelled under DCU, and thus the users would be DCU students and faculty members, or whomever DCU would deem a user under their advisement.

 ### Justification